 To find out more about Traditional Māori Games and how this can be incorporated into Professional Development for teachers and students, see the Traditional Māori Games section under the Health Priority Area Physical Activity.
 There is also a video case study.

-We have various toolkits, programmes and useful links that you can access to help with your investigation into Māori culture - click here to go to this section.
+We have various toolkits, programmes and useful links that you can access to help with your investigation into Māori culture.